 AddressPost Alley, Seattle, WA 98101, USA

 The shops and businesses facing Pike Place, which include the first floor of the Main Arcade, the Corner Market, and the Sanitary Market buildings, are in the heart of the Pike Place Market district and are part of most visits.
 But there's a lot more to see and do at Seattle's public market.
 There are many shops and service providers located "Down Under", the floors below the Main Arcade.
 Post Alley, home to many great restaurants and specialty shops, cuts through the neighborhood.
 Take the time to explore and you'll be delighted by new discoveries.

-Actually, unless you're really unfortunate in where you stand, you aren't at risk of being hit by a flying fish.
-Full-sized fish - usually salmon - do fly through the air at Pike Place Fish, accompanied by the fishmongers yelling out the order.
+Actually, unless you're really unfortunate where you stand, you aren't at risk of being hit by a flying fish.
+Full-sized fish--usually salmon--do fly through the air at Pike Place Fish, accompanied by the fishmongers yelling out the order.
 Pike Place Market visitors love to gather and watch, and rightfully so.
 It's very entertaining, and the fishmongers obviously enjoy their jobs.